 - Shoulders – Your shoulders should be hugged perfectly and the shoulder pads should not hang over your shoulder line – otherwise the jacket is too big.

 - Sleeves – Your sleeves should sit at the wrist bone.
 If they do not, have them hemmed until they do.
 That way your shirt sits a little past the hem of the sleeve.

 - Pants – Avoid pleated counter-part pants if you can – they are not as slimming as flat-front pants.

-- Socks – While socks do not change the fit of a tuxedo, they are a way to add some fun and color to your wedding day outfit.
-Consider using a color other than white – that matches the wedding of course.
+- Socks – While socks do not change the fit of a tuxedo, they are a way to add some fun and colour to your wedding day outfit.
+Consider using a colour other than white – that matches the wedding of course.
 That way, when you sit, you have a little personality.

 Make sure to have the tuxedo fitted for the last time a few weeks before the wedding, and then make sure you do not alter your appearance much between then – that includes heavily working out for three weeks straight or gaining weight.